Benefits of Boarding

 Full boarding is also available for Sixth Form students, providing a great grounding for independent living and university life; accommodation is modern and comfortable with en suite bathrooms.

 A military spirit in a school equips students with transferrable skills to take with them throughout their further education and beyond into their careers.
 From providing an active lifestyle and extended education and prep hours, to a wide variety of after school clubs, boarding offers a well-rounded experience for students.

 Our school is comprised of 55% students from Armed Forces families; however, it is open to students from all backgrounds who share a requirement to board and provide their children with continuity of education.
-Admission is only for children who are nationals of the UK and are eligible to hold a full UK passport, or those who are nationals of other European Union countries or those who have the right of residence in the UK.
+Admission is only for children who are nationals of the UK and hold a full British or Irish passport or have leave to remain in the UK.

 “Even non-Armed Forces families appreciate the shared values of courage, integrity, respect, commitment, loyalty and self-discipline that permeates across all aspects of life at the school,” says Alex.

 There are 70 different clubs with superb facilities to choose from including sports, music and drama and enriching experiences such as Combined Cadet Force, Duke of Edinburgh Award scheme, ceremonial parades and military band – and all within breathtaking school grounds which cover 150 acres.